A large majority of my success in online marketing has come from doing pay per click and I’d like to guide you through the same methods I use to…

 Ex: If my ad targets keyword A, and goes to a website talking about keyword B, this will lead to a low quality score.

 If my ad targets keyword A, contains keywords related to keyword A, links to a site talking about keyword A, the quality score will be higher.
-More tips on increasing quality score.
+More tips on improving your quality score here.

 The number of times your ad shows up on a search engine.
 If I have 100 impressions listed, it means my ad popped up 100 times.
 That’s all this means.